oppia/oppia-web-developer-docs/If-CI-checks-fail-on-your-PR.md

      * Leave a comment on your PR that says something like "I have investigated the flake and it is the same one as reported in issue #XXX.
 Here is [the comment](link) I left in that issue pointing to this PR.
 Please could a maintainer help restart the test?"
 Then, tag one of your reviewers in the comment, so that they can help restart the test for you.

      * If you don't hear back within 24 hours, please use [GitHub Discussions](https://github.com/oppia/oppia/discussions/categories/q-a-contacting-folks) to request a follow-up.

+   * If the CI failure persists after 1 restart and continues to block your PR from being merged, please escalate the issue to the dev workflow team on both the issue thread and GitHub Discussions, since this is an indicator that it might start affecting other PRs.

 ## What to do if CI checks only fail in the merge queue